frederic-perez/AmE-dictionary/data/dictionary.md

 __apprentice<sup>2</sup>__ _v_ :two::hammer: (apprenticed)
 __apprenticeship__ _n_ _Apprenticeship program._
 __apprise__ _v_ :two: To give notice to; inform. _Syn_ notify, advise _During the drive home from the airport, they had time to apprise her of everything that had changed since she had been gone._ _He was kept apprised of events by partisans in Paris._
+__approbation__ _n_ /ap-ruh-BAY-shun/ Approbation is a formal word that refers to praise or approval.
 __approval rating__ _n_ :dart: A rating based on a percentage of people (as voters) who think someone (as a politician) is doing a good job. _The governor’s approval rating is going up._ _Park’s approval rating has plummeted._
 __appurtenance__ _n_ Equipment, such as clothing, tools, or instruments, used for a specific purpose or task. _Syn_ paraphernalia, gear
 __après__ _prep_ :three: After.
 Often used in combination: _an après-dinner entertainment; a concert après dinner._